 Duke's Climate Action Plan

 Duke University released its first Climate Action Plan in 2009, which provides a road map to becoming climate neutral by 2024 and beyond.
-Starting in 2016, Duke began updating aspects of the original Climate Action Plan, particularly emission reduction strategies for energy use on campus, employee commuting, and air travel.
-The update is expected to be released in the summer of 2018.
+Starting in 2017, Duke began updating aspects of the original Climate Action Plan, particularly emission reduction strategies for energy use on campus, employee commuting, and air travel.
+This 2019 Climate Action Plan Update demonstrates how Duke University strives to reduce emissions by 78% by 2024 compared to the 2007 baseline.

 Beyond GHG Emissions